opensearch-project/documentation-website/_security-analytics/api-tools/alert-finding-api.md

 `detectorType` | The type of detector used to fetch alerts.
 Optional when the `detectorId` is specified.
 Otherwise required.
 `severityLevel` | Used to filter by alert severity level.
 Optional.
 `alertState` | Used to filter by alert state.
 Possible values: ACTIVE, ACKNOWLEDGED, COMPLETED, ERROR, DELETED.
 Optional.
-`sortString` | This field specifies which string security analytics uses to sort the alerts.
+`sortString` | This field specifies which string Security Analytics uses to sort the alerts.
 Optional.
 `sortOrder` | The order used to sort the list of findings, either `ascending` or `descending`.
 Optional.
 `missing` | A list of fields for which there are no found alias mappings.
 Optional.
 `size` | An optional limit for the maximum number of results returned in the response.
 Optional.